Bandits with Preference Feedback: A Stackelberg Game Perspective: Experiments

 \subsection{Benchmarking Acquisition Functions}

 \looseness=-1 In this section, we compare \dalgo with other utility-based bandit algorithms.
 To isolate the benefits of our acquisition function, we instantiate all algorithms with the same confidence sets, and use our improved preferred-based bound of \cref{cor:dueling_CI}.
 Therefore, our implementation differs from the corresponding references, while we refer to the algorithms by their original name.
 We consider the following baselines. \Doubler and \MultiSBM \citep{ailon2014reducing} choose $\vx_t$ as a {\em reference} action from the recent history of actions and pair it with $\vx'_t$ which maximizes the joint UCB (cf.~\cref{alg:Doubler} and~\ref{alg:MultiSBM}). \RUCB \citep{zoghi2014relative} chooses $\vx'_t$ similarly, however, it selects the reference action uniformly at random from $\calM_t$ (\cref{alg:RUCB}). \MaxInfo \citep{saha2021optimal} also maintains the set of plausible maximizers $\calM_t$, and at each time step, it selects the pair of actions that maximize $\sigma_t^D(\vx, \vx')$ (\cref{alg:max_info_kernelized}). \IDS \citep{kirschner2021bias} selects the reference action greedily by maximizing $f_t$, and pairs it with an informative action (\cref{alg:kernel_ids}).
 Notably, all algorithms, with the exception of \MaxInfo, choose one of the actions independently and use it as a reference point when selecting the other one. \cref{fig:action_selection} illustrates the differences in action selection between UCB, maximum information, and \dalgo approaches.
+We note that \POPBO \citep{xu2024principled} and \MultiSBM only differ in the estimation of the confidence set.
+Since we deploy the same confidence set for all acquisition functions, the two algorithms are equivalent and we use \MultiSBM in our results, however, comparisons hold for \POPBO as well.